 A few months later, the IRS approved The Big Fat Tip as a legitimate 501(c)(3)!

-For the Big Fat Tips #6 and beyond, she asked volunteers to hand the money directly to the recipients.
-Deedre will continue to enlist the help of volunteers to make these drops because she wants people on both sides of the transaction to walk away feeling more joyful and inspired to carry the positive energy and entire movement forward.
-The volunteers are often more excited to give out the money than the person receiving it!
-They enthusiastically talk about it long after it happened.
+She frequently enlists the help of vetted volunteers to hand the money directly to the recipients because she wants people on both sides of the transaction to walk away feeling more joyful and inspired to carry the positive energy and the entire movement forward.
+The volunteers are often more excited to give the money than the recipient!
+They enthusiastically talked about it long after it happened.

-She has big plans in store and will be launching fundraising campaigns to blanket American cities with more considerable sums of money using teams of prequalified volunteers to hand out the tips.
+She has big plans and will launch fundraising campaigns to blanket American cities with considerable sums of money using teams of prequalified volunteers to hand out the tips.
 She has an even bigger dream: To collect enough donations to hand out a million dollars in tips in one U.S. city with teams of volunteers in just 24 hours!
 She is determined to make it happen in the future.

 Deedre, as well as all members of the board, are volunteers and do not receive compensation from The Big Fat Tip donations.
-We operate on a very lean operations budget so that most of the money donated goes directly to people working for tips in the service industry.
-Accountability and transparency are other reasons why each Big Fat Tip is filmed and photographed – you see where your donations are going!
+We operate on a very lean operations budget, so your donation goes to people working for tips in the service industry.
+Accountability and transparency are other reasons each Big Fat Tip is filmed and photographed – you see where your money is going!
 We want you to experience the joy of helping random strangers, too.
 These “big tips” are also administered through credit or debit cards so that the funds receive an extra level of tracking and transparency for everyone to see.